monetamio/docs/en/README.md

-## Welcome to The Blockstrap Community
+## Welcome to the Blockstrap Community

-This documentation can be viewed online at [http://docs.blockstrap.com/](http://docs.blockstrap.com/) or even [downloaded](https://github.com/blockstrap/docs/) and run locally from your own server.
+This documentation can be viewed online at [http://docs.blockstrap.com/](http://docs.blockstrap.com/) or alternatively [downloaded via GitHub](https://github.com/blockstrap/docs/) and run locally from your own server.

+**Disclaimer:** _We're currently a small team working on a large project, as such the documentation of our work is a continual effort as more features and functions are added over time.
+If there is any element of our stack that you feel is lacking appropriate documentation please reach out to us at [support@blockstrap.com](mailto:support@blockstrap.com) and we'll get right to work on improving the page and answering your query.
+We genuinely appreciate your patience as we improve Blockstrap experience._

 ---------------------